 About Gas Sensing Solutions:

 GSS is a world leader in CO‑ sensor design, manufacture and customisation.
 Its disruptive solid-state technology uses proprietary, mid-range, infrared LED sensors to enable best-in-class records for fastest response times, lowest power consumption and longest product lifetime.
-Based in Scotland and certified to ISO 9001:2015, this technology pioneer has been exporting its state-of-the-art sensors worldwide for over ten years and has in-house bespoke development capabilities to support its international customer base.
+Based in the UK and certified to ISO 9001:2015, this technology pioneer has been exporting its state-of-the-art sensors worldwide for over ten years and has in-house bespoke development capabilities to support its international customer base.